ProtivogaSpriter/ProtivogaSpriter/README.md

 ## about me apparently

->using the same box since 2018 (my sound chip died mail me a motherboard replacement)
+>using the same box since 2018
 >
 >computer enjoyer
 >